 If there is an adverse effect, stop the medication and notify the provider.
 Take emergency action if needed.
 Document in detail and generate an adverse event report.

 Monitor the IV site for infiltration or extravasation.

-Patient education includes education regarding the medication or fluid to be infused and for the patient to report any burning, pain at the IV site and symptoms of adverse effects.
+Provide patient education regarding the medication or fluid to be infused and for the patient to report any burning, pain at the IV site, and symptoms of adverse effects.

-Power injectors are used in radiology to deliver a specific amount of contrast media in a specific time.
+Power injectors are used in radiology to deliver a specific amount of contrast media at a specific time.
 Contrast material is to be considered a vesicant solution.
-Check your patient after return from contrast injection for infiltration and extravasation.2
+Check your patient after return from contrast injection for infiltration and extravasation (Nettina, 2019).